 Nothing in these by-laws affects the application after 1 July 2007 of a by-law in force before that day insofar as that by-law relates to a fee or charge for a period commencing before that day or to a fee or charge for any matter or thing done before that day.

 ”.

-10 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-199(c) had not come into operation.
-It reads as follows:

-199. Irrigation legislation repealed

-These written laws are repealed:

-(c) the Ord Irrigation District By-laws 1963;